AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/manage-gradle-dependencies.md

 Gradle dependency locking is a feature that allows developers to lock the versions of dependencies used in a project, ensuring that the same versions are used consistently across different builds and environments.
 This increases build's stability and predictability, and prevents version conflicts or unexpected behavior caused by using different versions of dependencies.

-For instructions on how to enable and utilize dependency locking within your project, please refer to the following resource: [https://docs.gradle.org/current/userguide/dependency_locking.html](https://docs.gradle.org/current/userguide/dependency_locking.html)
+Please refer to the gradle [locking dependency versions guide](https://docs.gradle.org/current/userguide/dependency_locking.html) to enable dependency locking in your project.